-In closing this section, we note that both theoretical work and empirical evidence suggest that kinship and reciprocity can interact synergistically to increase cooperation in small, tightly knit communities (Axelrod & Hamilton 1981; Van Cleve & Akcay 2014).
-However, these mechanisms cannot tackle the five challenges of human cooperation; neither mechanism 'scales-up' effectively, especially in a species like humans.
-Genealogical relatedness cannot readily account for our (1) ultrasociality (relatedness is not sufficiently higher than other primates), (2) domain differences in cooperation (except based on the ratio of the benefits of cooperation to the costs of helping, b/c), (3) rapid expansion (genetic relatedness, r declines dramatically as groups expand), and (4) noncooperative or maladaptive behavior (kin-altruism requires b > 0).
-When kin-based altruism does appear to play a broader role, it's usually supported by cooperative norms, such as those that prescribe prosociality towards in-laws, extended family members and stepchildren (McNamara & Henrich 2017).
+In closing this section, we note that both theoretical work and empirical evidence suggest that kinship and reciprocity can interact synergistically to increase cooperation in small, tightly knit communities (Axelrod & Hamilton 1981, Van Cleve & Akcay 2014).
+However, these mechanisms cannot tackle the five challenges of human cooperation; neither mechanism scales up effectively, especially in a species like humans.
+Genealogical relatedness cannot readily account for (a) our ultrasociality (relatedness is not sufficiently higher than in other primates), (b) domain differences in cooperation (except based on the ratio of cooperative benefits delivered to helping costs, or b/c), (c) rapid expansion (genetic relatedness r declines dramatically as groups expand), and (d) noncooperative or maladaptive behavior (kin-based altruism requires b > 0).
+When kin-based altruism does appear to play a broader role, it is usually supported by cooperative norms, such as those that prescribe prosociality toward in-laws, extended family members, and stepchildren (McNamara & Henrich 2017).
 Similarly, while reciprocity can sustain cooperation in dyads, it tends to collapse in larger groups (Boyd & Richerson 1988).
 Reciprocity also cannot explain differences in the domains of cooperation (except via variation in b/c) or the existence of maladaptive behavior (reciprocity also requires b > 0).
-In fact, the intensive cooperation in smaller groups (like clans and villages), which can be enhanced by kinship and reciprocity, actually impedes the emergence of cooperation at higher levels-among many clans or ethnic groups (Schulz et al. 2019).
-What we call corruption, cronyism and nepotism is really just cooperation at a smaller scale, often among relatives, friends and reciprocal partners, at the expense of cooperation at a larger, impersonal scale (Muthukrishna 2017; Muthukrishna et al. 2017).
+In fact, the intensive cooperation in smaller groups (like clans and villages), which can be enhanced by kinship and reciprocity, actually impedes the emergence of cooperation at higher levels, such as among clans or ethnic groups (Schulz et al. 2019).
+What we call corruption, cronyism, or nepotism is really just cooperation on a smaller scale, often among relatives, friends, and reciprocal partners, at the expense of cooperation on a larger, impersonal scale (Muthukrishna 2018, Muthukrishna et al. 2017).